unicode-org/cldr/ldml/tr35-info.md

 Excluding groupings, in this tree:

-*   All non-overlapping regions form a strict tree rooted at World
+*   All non-overlapping regions form a strict tree rooted at World.
 *   All leaf-nodes (country) are always at depth 4.
 Some of these “country” regions are actually parts of other countries, such as Hong Kong (part of China).
 Such relationships are not part of the containment data.

 For a chart showing the relationships (plus the included timezones), see the [Territory Containment Chart](https://unicode-org.github.io/cldr-staging/charts/38/supplemental/territory_containment_un_m_49.html).
 The XML structure has the following form.